po-strikes25/Text-Editor/README.md

 # Text-Editor
 This project is a Simple Text Editor.
-The author has created this project to implement the intriguiging functionalities of Java Swing.
+The author has created this project to implement the intriguing functionalities of Java Swing.